-''' typedef void (SmsSetPropertiesProc)(sms_conn, manager_data, num_props, props);
+typedef void (SmsSetPropertiesProc) (sms_conn, manager_data, num_props, props);

-manager_data Manager data specified when the callback was registered.

-num_props The number of properties.
+- sms_conn The session management connection object. - manager_data Manager data specified when the callback was registered. - num_props The number of properties.

-props The list of properties to set. '''
+props The list of properties to set.

 The properties are specified as an array of property pointers.
 For a description of session management properties and the SmProp structure, see section 7, "Session Management Properties."